-Matrices is an array and table where numbers, symbols, and expressions are arranged along the row and column according to the sequence.
-And these numbers, symbols, and expressions are called elements of the matrix.
+A matrix is an array and table where numbers, symbols, and expressions are arranged along the row and column according to the sequence.
+These numbers, symbols, and expressions are called its elements.

-Before defining a matrix in latex, you need to understand the structure of the matrix well.
+Before defining it in LaTeX, you need to understand its structure well.

-First, to define a matrix in latex, you need to create a matrix environment.
+1. First, to define a matrix in LaTeX, you need to create an environment for it.

 is passed as an argument between \begin